jboss-dockerfiles/business-central/base/README.md

 In order to use it, at least you have to create an application user in JBoss Wildfly with role `admin`.

-If you are looking for a JBoss Business-Central Workbench image that does not require to add custom configurations, try our `jboss/business-central-workbench-showcase:latest` Docker image.
+If you are looking for a KIE Business-Central Workbench image that does not require to add custom configurations, try our `quay.io/kiegroup/kie-business-central-workbench:latest` Docker image.

 If you want to create your custom configuration and users, role, etc, you can take a look at section `Extending this image`